StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 **Who can attend?**

-Everyone is welcome to attend, but you have to register to get the links to attend the seminars.
-You can register by filling [in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=TMed1p1reUOCSt_owRbqYpGWPpPueOhKgz_4Mo1dioBURFVKRk1INVc0TTk4U0VXWkJBMUMyRDZPMi4u).
+Everyone is welcome to attend.
+You can register to be on the mailing list by filling [in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=TMed1p1reUOCSt_owRbqYpGWPpPueOhKgz_4Mo1dioBURFVKRk1INVc0TTk4U0VXWkJBMUMyRDZPMi4u).

 **Who can give a talk?**